 The languages offered by Tessa International School are some of the most spoken worldwide.

 We staff at a 1:6 adult to child ratio.
 The class size is 18 students.
 Staff Teams include a Classroom Lead Teacher and Teaching Assistant(s) to maintain the ratio.

 What are the qualifications and experiences of the teaching staff?

 Our Lead Teachers have a Bachelor’s or Master’s Degree in Education/Language either from a US university or from their country of origin.
 In addition our teachers are native speakers of the target language and have 3+ years teaching experience.
-We also recruit happy, positive, passionate educators with an attitude for international-mindedness.
+We also recruit happy, nurturing, positive and passionate educators with an attitude for international-mindedness.

 Does my child have to be toilet-trained to attend?